digling/challenges-of-annotation-paper/README.md

 ## Python Code

-Just run the scripts (using Python3, make sure you have LingPy installed):
+Just run the scripts (using Python3, make sure you have LingPy version 2.6 installed):

 ```shell
 $ python c_bipartites.py